 - Ensuring that the school’s Inclusion Policy is followed in their classroom and for all the pupils they teach.

 A discussion with your child’s class teacher may lead to an involvement with the Special Needs Co-ordinator.
-Miss Hayley Talbot has the responsibility for the day-to-day management of all aspects of the provision for children who need extra support and children with SEND.
+Mrs Hayley Sara has the responsibility for the day-to-day management of all aspects of the provision for children who need extra support and children with SEND.

 If you are not yet a part of the Waynflete Infants’ School community then please do not hesitate to contact the school.
-Miss Talbot will be more than happy to answer any further questions.
+Mrs Sara will be more than happy to answer any further questions.

 The SENCO is responsible for: